Ian Painter

 Ian John Painter (born 28 December 1964) is an English former professional footballer who played for Stoke City and Coventry City.
 He made 116 appearances in the Football League.

 Career

-Painter was born in Wombourne, Staffordshire, England, but graduated from Stoke's youth system at the Victoria Ground, making his debut one day before his 18th birthday against Everton in 1982.
-He became a key player for The Potters at a time when the club was struggling both on and off the field, earning an England under-21 call up in 1983, and also became the club's top scorer in the 1984–85 season.
-However Stoke were relegated with just 17 points and new manager Mick Mills decided Painter was surplus to requirements and let him join Coventry City for a fee of £85,000.
+Painter was born in Wombourne, Staffordshire, England.
+He played in Stoke's youth system, making his senior debut one day before his 18th birthday against Everton in 1982.
+He became a key player for The Potters at a time when the club was struggling both on and off the field, earning an England under-21 call up in 1983, and was the club's top scorer in the 1984–85 season.
+Stoke were relegated with just 17 points and new manager Mick Mills decided Painter was surplus to requirements and let him join Coventry City for a fee of £85,000.
 His time at Coventry was overshadowed by injuries and made only three appearances before he decided to retire from football at the age of 23.
 He later played for non-league Willenhall Town to keep fit.